 At a Glance - Heads and Tails

 No, we aren't talking about dragons or dimes.
-We can at use a scorpion for comparison, nasty little creatures that they are.
+We can use a scorpion for comparison, nasty little creatures that they are.

 In the proof that a convergent sequence must be bounded, we said that "eventually" the terms had to be close to the limit of the sequence.
 The idea of "eventually" shows up a lot when talking about sequences and series.

 We can split any sequence into two parts at any term am (assume M > 1).
 The head of the sequence consists of the finitely many terms before am.
 This is like the head of a scorpion.
-You care about where his head is at, but only so you can find his tail.
+We care about where his head is at, but only so we can find his tail.
 The tail of the sequence consists of the infinitely many terms starting at am and continuing forever.